 Data protection is a topic.
 Protecting data is an attitude!

-For this reason, we decided not to rely solely on an external team of experts, but to also strive internally for qualifications in this area.
+For this reason, we decided to strive internally for qualifications in this area.
 Hence, besides his role as managing director at vieconsult, Mag.
 Gerd Beidernikl also acts as an internal privacy coordinator.
 As a certified data expert of WKO he is responsible for keeping a data protection perspective upon daily processes and for constantly optimizing them.

 vieconsult operates its survey server for online surveys as Dedicated Server in the data center Falkenstein im Vogtland (Germany) of the Hetzner Online GmbH (www.hetzner.com).